Limitations on Accurate, Trusted, Human-level Reasoning: Technical Results

 Our definition of program verification (Definition \ref{def:prog_ver}) and our results are for the property of the program halting.
-We believe it is possible to extend the result for verifying other semantic properties of programs --- analogous to Rice's theorem \citep{rice1953classes}.
+In Section \ref{sec:safety}, we extend the result to a general class of properties of programs, including those relevant from the perspective of safety.
 We now state our result for program verification.

-\begin{theorem} If a system is safe and trusted, then it cannot be an AGI system for program verification. \end{theorem}
+\begin{theorem} If a system is accurate and trusted, then it cannot be a human-level reasoning system for program verification. \end{theorem}

 \begin{proof} Our proof can be regarded as a restatement of Gödel's proof, presented here in the context of program verification.
 In Fig. \ref{fig:godel} we sketch the basic version of the argument, for the case when the AI system $A$ is deterministic and well-behaved.